muhammedjamsheer/Angular/Basics.md

 * A component is defined using the @Component decorator.
 * Every component consists of three parts,
    *  Template which loads the view for the component.
 There are two ways you can specify the Template in Angular. ie,Inline Template and External Template
    *  The Class provides the data & logic to the View.
-It contains the JavaScript code associated with Template.
+It contains Properties & Methods associated with Template.
    *  Metadata Provides additional information about the component to the Angular.
 Angular uses this information to process the class.
 We use the @Component decorator to       provide the Metadata to the Component.

 #### Important Component metadata properties
-1.Selector
-2.Providers-it is used to inject different types of custom services within the component.
-3.Styles/styleUrls  - To provide an inline style, we need to use styles, and to provide an external file path or URL, we need to use styleUrls.
-4.template/templateUrl
- template     - In this property, we can pass the HTML tags or code directly as inline code. templayeUrl  - This property always accepts the HTML file name with its related file path.

-#### @Component Metadata
 1. selector – A component can be used by the selector expression.
-1. template- In this property, we can pass the HTML tags or code directly as inline code.
+2. template- In this property, we can pass the HTML tags or code directly as inline code.
-1. templayeUrl  - This property always accepts the HTML file name with its related file path.
+3. templayeUrl  - This property always accepts the HTML file name with its related file path.
-1. styles / stylesUrls - To provide an inline style, we need to use styles, and to provide an external file path or URL, we need to use styleUrls.
+4. styles / stylesUrls - To provide an inline style, we need to use styles, and to provide an external file path or URL, we need to use styleUrls.
-1. providers – it is an array and it is used to inject different types of custom services within the component
+5. providers – it is an array and it is used to inject different types of custom services within the component

-#### Life Cycle of a Component
-1. __constructor__ -constructor is called when a component or directive is created by calling new on the class.
-It is mostly used  to set up Dependency Injection, Initialization of class fields, etc.
-1. __ngOnChanges__ - This event executes every time, a value of an input control within the component has been changed.
-This event activates first when the value of a bound        property has been changed.
-1. __ngOnInit__ – This event executed at the time of Component initialization.
-This event is called only once, just after the ngOnChanges() events.
-This event is mainly used to   initialize data in a component.
-1. __ngDoCheck__ – This event is executed every time when the input properties of a component are checked.
-1. __ngAfterViewInit__ – This life cycle method executes when the component completes the rendering of its view full.
-1. __ngOnDestroy__  - This method will be executed when we want to destroy the Angular components.
-This method is very useful for unsubscribing the observables and detaching the event handlers to avoid memory leaks.
+6. Directives - The directives that this component going to use are listed here.

 #### Data bindings in Angular